connexcs/docs/docs/customer/customer.md

 ### Packages

-To add tcustomer packages and quantities:
+To add customer packages and quantities:

 1. Click the **`+`** button.
 2. Fill in the dialogue box with relevant details.
 Checking **Auto Decrement** will debit the package amount from the customer account depending on the quantity.